backdrop-contrib/jarallax/README.md

 This project is GPL v2 software.
 See the LICENSE.txt file in this directory for complete text.

-The Jarallax library itself has been released under the MIT license.
+The Jarallax plugin itself has been released under the MIT license.